 If you don’t have the time to create or find a sourdough starter, or the willpower to wait several days before your first batch of waffles, check out some of the other yeasted vegan waffles that don’t require a starter.

 I hope you give these yummerlicious treats a try.
 If so, I’d love to hear how they turn out.
-Also check out the recipe index for other delectables and vegan waffle baking tips.
+Also browse the site for other delectables and vegan waffle baking tips.

 Vegan Sourdough Waffles